Top 5 Bad Bots of 2024

 Sneaker bots do what they say on the tin – they are used to buy sneakers.
 Sneaker bots vary in complexity, with many built to auto-cart and buy limited edition sneakers within seconds of their release.

 From an attacker’s perspective, bots prove much more effective than trying to manually check-out.
 Precious seconds are saved simply by storing card details and addresses within the bot, so there’s no requirement to type out the information.
-Not only does this annoy many “sneakerheads”, but it leaves retailers open to scrutiny with suggestions that they aren’t doing enough to stop bots.
+Not only does this annoy many “sneakerheads”, but it leaves retailers open to scrutiny with suggestions that they aren’t doing enough to stop bad bots.

 To find out more about sneaker bots in our four-part blog series.